danieldanielecki/IT-ARMY-of-Ukraine-Resources-in-English/README.md

 ## Distributed Denial of Service Attack (DDoS Attack) Instruction

 1. Download the Tor Browser: https://www.torproject.org/download/
 2. Go to the websites ...
-The list was copied from https://slink.news/2022/03/16/join-the-fight-here/ (see more up-to-date list there) and other places.
+The list was copied from [Slink News join the fight page](https://slink.news/2022/03/16/join-the-fight-here/) (see more up-to-date list there) and other places.
 Some sites may be temporary blocked or down.
  - https://ban-dera.com
  - https://eitzen.at/fckptn/
  - https://stopwarnow.github.io